igaw/tty-clipboard/USAGE.md

 - **Wayland → TTY**: Watches Wayland clipboard with `wl-paste -w`, writes changes to tty-clipboard
 - **TTY → Wayland**: Watches tty-clipboard with `read_blocked`, writes changes to Wayland clipboard

+**Multi-port support:**
+When multiple ports are specified (comma-separated), the bridge:
+- Monitors all ports for clipboard updates from any remote server
+- Writes to all ports when the Wayland clipboard changes
+- Enables seamless clipboard sync across multiple remote hosts

 **Requirements:**
 - `wl-clipboard` package (provides `wl-copy` and `wl-paste` commands)
 - `tty-cb-client` installed